-This is of particular relevance to users who use Jimdo for e-commerce purposes and end up with a large inventory of products that they eventually need to migrate to another platform.
+This is of particular relevance to users who use Jimdo for ecommerce purposes and end up with a large inventory of products that they eventually need to migrate to another platform.

 Choice of templates

 When you start building your site in Jimdo’s ‘Creator’ mode, you are asked if you’d like to build a website, store or blog and, on the next page, what your field is (for example Photographer and Portfolio, Bar and Restaurant, Community and Clubs, Fashion, etc.).
-You are then presented with a choice of 15 appropriate templates.
+You are then presented with a choice of 16 appropriate templates.

-On the other hand, if just need a web presence quickly and aren’t too fussy, the fact that there aren’t hundreds of templates to scroll through makes things quicker – too much choice can be paralysing, especially if you find it hard to visualize the end result.
+On the other hand, if you just need a web presence quickly and aren’t too fussy, the fact that there aren’t hundreds of templates to scroll through makes things quicker – too much choice can be paralysing, especially if you find it hard to visualize the end result.

 Another plus is that you can switch between templates without losing any content, which will appeal to people who are not experienced when it comes to building websites and would like quickly try out a few different looks.
-Switching templates works a lot better with some templates than others, though.

 Quality of templates

-Jimdo’s templates are arguably outclassed a bit by those offered by competing products like Shopify and Squarespace, but they are nonetheless professional in appearance and it is definitely possible to put an attractive site together using them.
+Jimdo’s templates are outclassed a bit by those offered by competing products like Shopify and Squarespace, but they are nonetheless professional in appearance and it is definitely possible to put an attractive site together using them.

 It’s worth noting that the navigation in Jimdo templates only goes as far as two levels, which may not be enough for users who plan to include a lot of pages or content on their site.

-If you plump for the most expensive Jimdo plan (the $20 ‘Jimdo Pro’ option), you get access to e-commerce functionality.
+If you opt for one of the more expensive Jimdo plans (the $18 ‘Business’ or $24 ‘VIP’ plan), you get access to ecommerce functionality.

-Setting up an online store using Jimdo is a fairly painless process — and you can do it quickly.
+Setting up an online store using Jimdo is a fairly painless process — and you can do it quite quickly.
 You can add products, set terms and conditions for your store and create automated response emails easily.

-When somebody places an order on your website’s store, you will get a notification on your site dashboard, and via email too.
+When somebody places an order on your website’s store, you get a notification on your site dashboard, and via email too.
 You can easily access store orders and tick them off, or export your list of orders in CSV or XML format if you’d like to process them externally.

 These companies take a small percentage of each transaction, but unlike some competing website building products, Jimdo does not charge any fees for sales made from your site.

 Other features that will potentially appeal to those wishing to sell via Jimdo are as follows:

-- Built-integration for Facebook ads
+- Built-in integration for Facebook ads

-Some of the reasons why you might want to avoid Jimdo as an e-commerce solution are as follows:
+Some of the reasons why you might want to avoid Jimdo as an ecommerce solution are as follows: